dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     - **Enroll without User Affinity** - Choose this option for device unaffiliated with a single user.
 Use this option for devices that perform tasks without accessing local user data.
 Apps like the Company Portal app don’t work.

-5. If you chose **Enroll with User Affinity**, you have the option to let users authenticate with Company Portal instead of the Apple Setup Assistant.
+5. If you chose **Enroll with User Affinity**, you can let users authenticate with Company Portal instead of the Apple Setup Assistant.

     ![Authenticate with Company Portal.](./media/device-enrollment-program-enroll-ios/authenticatewithcompanyportal.png)